YUE-FAN/yue-fan.github.io/index.md

 My research goal is to build intelligent machines that can perceive and understand the world as humans, with a special focus on **learning representations** of our visual world.
 So far, my primary focus has been on tackling it through a data-centric lens.
-That is, **how can we learn good representations with limited supervision?**
+That is, **how can we learn good representations from imperfect data?**
 Moving forward, I am excited to explore the following research questions:
-- **How can we learn universal representations that transfer well to various downstream tasks?**
+- **How can we learn robust representations that generalize well across environments?**
-- **What are the useful inductive biases for perceiving and understanding the visual world?
-How can we effectively inject them into the model?**
+- **What are the useful inductive biases for enhancing representation robustness?
+How can we effectively incorporate them into the model?**

 <strong style="color:#e74d3c; font-weight:600"><strong style="color:#e74d3c; font-weight:600">I am currently on the job market, looking for postdoctoral and industry positions related to Computer Vision and Machine Learning.
 Please feel free to contact me if you are interested.
 I am also happy to give talks on my research in related seminars.</strong></strong>